luismeyer95/zilt/README.md

 # **Presentation**

 `zilt` is a TypeScript lazy [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) library.
-It lets you wrap iterable objects to augment them with useful utility methods for declarative-style data processing.
+It lets you create iterators with useful utility methods for declarative-style data processing.
 The library uses ES6 generators under the hood and has no dependencies.

-Awesome iterator libraries already exist, why create another?
+Some great iterator libraries already exist, why create another one?

 -   To learn about ES6 generators
--   To learn about creating and publishing libraries from scratch
+-   To learn about creating, publishing and maintaining open-source libraries
 -   For fun

 # **Installation**